maxbucknell/eisenhardt/README.md

 #### Debugging

-The VCL that Magento generates is pretty standard, and can be shipped with Redbox Docker.
+The VCL that Magento generates is pretty standard, and can be shipped with Eisenhardt.
 However, some customisations will need to be made in development mode so that XDebug can be used through it.

 #### Easy to Disable

 It's entirely possible that a developer might not want to use Varnish.
-It can probably be achieved just by turning off Full Page Cache, but we should investigate making it easy to run Redbox Docker without Varnish.
+It can probably be achieved just by turning off Full Page Cache, but we should investigate making it easy to run Eisenhardt without Varnish.
 This will have a knock on impact to the Nginx configuration.

 ### TLS